Frequently Asked Questions

 User rates apply to each separate residential unit.
 That means a home with a suite, or a property with more than one residence on the land will pay garbage & recycling and sewer user rates for each unit.

 Water user rates are payable from the date a water meter is installed on the property.
 Water user rates are calculated by reading water meters.
-Meters are read generally in the first two weeks of May for the time period from the prior September 15th (winter).
-A second meter reading is done between in the last two weeks of September covering the period from the May reading (summer).
+Meters are read generally in the first two weeks of May for the period of September - April (winter).
+A second meter reading is done in the last two weeks of September for the period of May - August reading (summer).

-Sewer user rates are billed from the first of the month following the installation of a water meter.
+Sewer user rates are billed starting the month following the installation of a water meter.
 If there is no water meter, the charges commence the first of the month following the final inspection of the sewer line.
 Sewer user fees are flat annual fees and are prorated in the first year if it is a new connection.

 - Pre-authorized bank withdrawal (see "Forms and Financial Documents")